tc39/proposal-joint-iteration/README.md

 ## motivation

-Often you have 2 or more iterators that are positionally aligned.
-The first value yielded by the first iterator corresponds to the first value yielded by the other iterators, and so on.
-A common solution to this is `zip`, which produces an iterator of the combined values.
-A variadic `map` is another common solution.
+Often you have 2 or more iterators that are positionally aligned (the first value yielded by the first iterator corresponds to the first value yielded by the other iterators, and so on), and you would like to operate on the corresponding values together.
+A common solution to this is `zip`, which produces an iterator of the combined values. `zipWith` allows combination of values in some way other than tupling.
+Some languages express `zipWith` as a variadic `map`.

 ## design space